Sunday, September 22, 2024

 Preservation Hall; November, 1992

 I heard Willie Humphrey for the second time a year and a half later, back at Preservation Hall in November, 1992.
 It was the regular night for the Humphrey Brothers Band, and they were there with the usual lineup of the time: Frank Demond on trombone, pianist Lars Edegran, Narvin Kimball on banjo, bassist James Prevost, and Joe Lastie on drums.
 As an added bonus, Leroy Jones walked in, wearing his Harry Connick tour jacket, and sat in for a set.
 I don't remember much about the music that night except that Jones added some very tasteful second trumpet parts.
 My only surviving note about the evening's music says that "Willie played particularly well."
 I do remember my feeling of quiet awe before the first set - just being in the presence of those two jazz pioneers, Willie and Percy Humphrey, was something special.
 They didn't say much to each other, but shared a few softly-spoken sentences as they took their instruments out of their battered cases.
 My then-wife took a discreet photograph with a cheap camera.
-That's me to the left.
+That's the back of my head to the left.

 The last time I saw Willie Humphrey was also at Preservation Hall, on April 2, 1994, just nine and a half weeks before he died.
 The personnel was the same as in 1992, except that Benjamin Jaffe had replaced James Prevost on bass.
 I spent part of the evening in the Hall's small performance space, and part of the evening listening from the carriageway, with one of the ubiquitous Preservation Hall cats sitting in my lap.
 It was the night before Easter, and the band opened with Irving Berlin's “The Easter Parade.”
 Willie sang “Bourbon Street Parade,” gesturing toward Bourbon Street every time he sang the words “on Bourbon Street,” and he marched around in a circle when he sang, “I’ll parade you” - some nice show business from a 93-year-old musician/entertainer.
 Willie only had a few more gigs after this, and I feel lucky to have caught one of his last performances.
 But each of those three times I heard him in person was special.